-LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement (3)
+LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement

 Introduces the development and organization of the criminal justice system in the United States.
 Topics include: the American criminal justice system; constitutional limitations; organization of enforcement, adjudication, and corrections; and career opportunities and requirements.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Pre-requisites: One Required Program Admission Co-requisites: None

-LETA 1034 - Constitutional Law for

-Criminal Justice for Basic Law (3)
+LETA 1034 - Constitutional Law for Criminal Justice for Basic Law Enforcement

-Enforcement

 This course emphasizes those provisions of the Bill of Rights which pertain to criminal justice.
 Topics include: characteristics and powers of the three branches of government; principles governing the operation of the U.S. Constitution, the Bill of Rights and the Fourteenth Amendment.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Pre-requisites: All Required